- 10 digit numbers, prefixed with 04.

 - Freephone & Local Rate Number portability commenced in 2000.

-- The FLRN platform is an industry initiative, centralized, with an XML message (and browser) based interface accessed via Frame Relay or Internet connections.
+- The FLRN platform is an industry initiative, centralised, with an XML message (and browser) based interface accessed via Frame Relay or Internet connections.

 - The FLRN initiative is managed by INMS (Industry Number Management Services) on behalf of ACMA.